jdrichardstech/100-days-of-code/log.md

 **Today's Progress**:
 * Refactored the architecture of the React Native Tutorial I followed yesterday in order to see if I could apply another architecture with which I am familiar.
 * Worked on React Native Tutorial with Redux.
 * Can definitely notice the similarities between React Native and Swift even though I only visited Swift for about a month.
+* tried chunkyArray algorithm. failed.

 **Thoughts**:
 * Couldn't get all of the refactor to work and had to find a middle ground